Community Schools Partnership

 Self-identified, real-time priorities of schools and communities.

-Lincoln Avenue School's "Green Team" takes charge every day to make sure the school is composting - which a saves the school money and, according to [kid], "saves the world."
+Lincoln Avenue School's "Green Team" takes charge every day to make sure the school is composting - which a saves the school money and, according to one student, "saves the world."

 Lincoln Avenue Elementary School is a bilingual community school that will prepare all students to successfully compete in post-educational opportunities by aligning resources and diverse voices to create an equitable, safe, supportive, and rigorous learning environment, thus making us the school of choice.